To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Keep in mind most museums are closed on Tuesdays so plan ahead when booking you’re trip!

-For the young traveller, cheap and in a great location is key.
-The Montmartre area is a great place with a wonderful French vibe, great little restaurants, and far enough from the center to not be overpriced and loud.
-The rest of Paris is just a bus ride away.
 My personal hostel recommendation is the Vintage Hostel at the bottom of the hill of Sacre Coeur.
-At €21 a night for a 4 bed female only dorm, Vintage Hostel is not a very social hostel but it was clean, comfortable, the rooms each have their own bathroom, there is plenty of place to store your belongings safely, and each bunk has its own light and outlet.
+At €21 a night for a 4-bed female dorm, Vintage Hostel is not a very social hostel, but it is clean and comfortable.
+The rooms each have their own bathroom, there are plenty of places to store your belongings safely, and each bunk has its own light and outlet.
 Breakfast in the morning costs only €6 and is a great way to start your day.
 Very charming, and the private rooms are not going to break the budget either if you are traveling with a partner and need a little more privacy.

-The infamous burlesque strip club, even if you don’t go see a show (that can get pricey!), seeing this sight- etched into history by the Baz Luhrmann film of the same name, is a must.
-Make sure to add this sight to your Parisian bucket list to see the windmill go round, and send you back in time to the bohemian art movement draped in burlesque, diamonds, and the world’s wealthiest bachelors.
+The infamous burlesque strip club!
+Even if you don’t go see a show (that can get pricey!), seeing this sight- etched into history by the Baz Luhrmann film of the same name, is a must.
+Make sure to add this sight to your Parisian bucket list to see the windmill go round and send you back in time to the bohemian art movement draped in burlesque, diamonds, and the world’s wealthiest bachelors.

 People watch the French in a picturesque park filled with trees, streams, bridges, and quintessential Parisian Charm.
 Get out of the bustle and away from the tourists by adding this little rendezvous spot to your trip!

-An arc of triumph is found in many major cities around the globe including Barcelona, Florence, Rome, Mexico City, London, and of course, Paris.
-Honoring all those who died for France during the French Revolution and Napoleonic Wars, the arc stands 50 meters tall and grand looking down the Champs Élysées.
+An arc of triumph is found in many major cities around the globe, including Barcelona, Florence, Rome, Mexico City, London, and, of course, Paris.
+Honoring all those who died for France during the French Revolution and Napoleonic Wars, the arc stands 50 meters tall and grand, looking down the Champs Élysées.

 Up for seeing more after all that walking?
 Take a trip to the catacombs!
 These underground tunnels contain over 6 million people and are an eerie collection specific to your Paris trip!
 Book online to reserve your spot and skip the line!

 I have a thing about climbing churches, it’s one of my favorite things do to when I visit a new city.
-So over all other vertically inclined monuments, I chose to climb the Notre Dame.
+So, over all other vertically inclined monuments, I chose to climb Notre Dame.
 Here I felt I could meet Quasimodo, see the historic church, and get a panoramic of Paris that INCLUDED the Eiffel Tower.
 Tickets to climb the bell towers cannot be bought in advance, so my recommendation is to go here first thing in the morning.
 The security is very particular about how they let people in, so be prepared to stand in line.

 Ticket prices range from €15-€10-FREE €€€!! (when you are an EU citizen or hold a valid student visa within the EU).
 After you have climbed the tower like Quasi and hung out with the gargoyles- scoot on into the church to see the flying buttresses and imagine yourself thrown back into medieval Paris seeking sanctuary.
 A truly architectural marvel, this is a sight you cannot miss while in Paris.